 A line from the song “Ee-O Eleven,” performed by Sammy Davis Jr. in the 1960 Rat Pack movie Ocean’s 11.

 Well, I’d better get back to my Bruce Jenner shift.

-Bruce Jenner is an American former athlete and current television personality.
+Bruce Jenner (now Caitlyn Jenner) is an American former athlete and current television personality.
 As a track star in the 1970s, he won a gold medal in the decathlon at the 1976 Olympics and later became famous as a spokesperson for Wheaties cereal.
 He also had a mercifully short-lived dramatic acting career, most notably in a six-episode stint on CHiPs in 1981.
 He married Kris Houghton in 1991, who was formerly married to lawyer Robert Kardashian, making Jenner stepdad to a brood of Kardashian siblings and an onscreen participant in the reality television series Keeping Up with the Kardashians (E!, 2007-present).
 Kris Jenner filed for divorce in September 2014.
-Changes in Jenner’s appearance led to tabloid speculation about his gender identity, and in June 2015, Jenner came out as a transgender woman, adopting the name Caitlin Marie Jenner.
-The following month, a documentary TV series about Jenner's transition, I Am Cait, debuted on the E! network.
+Changes in Jenner’s appearance led to tabloid speculation about his gender identity, and in June 2015, Jenner came out as a transgender woman, adopting the name Caitlyn Marie Jenner.
+The following month, a documentary TV series about her transition, I Am Cait, debuted on the E! network.

 Snausages are a bite-sized dog treat shaped like tiny cocktail weenies.
 They are available in several flavors, including beef, beef and cheese, and bacon and cheese.

 As a recuperating werewolf, I’m very pleased with my Craftmatic adjustable bed.

 Craftmatic is a brand of adjustable bed whose commercials are a staple of late-night TV.

 [Growling.]
 Someone’s trying to start their Plymouth Duster.